What’s the difference between OKRs vs KPIs?

-- Help organizations cascade a clear direction, mission, and vision to clear outcomes that align to day-to-day activities.
-OKRs help align talent, resources and energy in a single direction.
+- Help organizations cascade a clear direction, mission, and vision to clear outcomes that align with day-to-day activities.
+OKRs help align talent, resources, and energy in a single direction.

 - Connect individuals to the larger mission and vision of your organization.